An outline of shifted Poisson structures and deformation quantisation in derived differential geometry: Functoriality, derived and higher Lie groupoids

 \begin{definition} Given a simplicial manifold $X_{\bt}$ and a simplicial set $K$, we follow \cite{zhu} in writing $\mathrm{hom}(K,X_{\bt})$ for the set of homomorphisms of simplicial manifolds from $K$ to $X_{\bt}$, with its natural topology.
 As in \cite[Lemma 2.1]{zhu}, when $K$ is a finite contractible simplicial set, $\mathrm{hom}(K,X_{\bt})$ is naturally a manifold. \end{definition} In particular, note that the combinatorial $m$-simplex $\Delta^m$ is contractible, with $\mathrm{hom}(\Delta^m,X_{\bt})=X_m$.
 Another important class of contractible finite simplicial sets is given by the horns $\L^{m,i}\subset \Delta^m$ for all $m\ge 1$, $ 0 \le i \le m$, which are defined by removing the interior and the $i$th face from $\Delta^m$.

 We now work with Lie $k$-groupoids in the sense of \cite[Definition 1.2]{zhu}, generalised in the obvious way with supermanifolds rather than just manifolds.
 In particular, for a simplicial supermanifold $X_{\bt}$ and a finite contractible simplicial set $K$, there is a natural supermanifold $\mathrm{hom}(K,X_{\bt})$, defined as a limit of the supermanifolds $X_m$.
+By \cite[Theorem \ref{stacks2-bigthm} and Examples \ref{stacks2-affhgpddef}]{stacks2}, the $\infty$-category given by simplicially localising Lie $k$-groupoids at submersive hypercovers (see Remark \ref{highermoritarmk}) is equivalent to that of ($k$, surjective submersion)-geometric stacks in supermanifolds defined inductively by analogy with \cite{hag2}.

 \begin{definition} A super Lie $k$-groupoid $X_{\bt}$ is a simplicial diagram

 of supermanifolds, with the partial matching maps

 being surjective submersions for all $m\ge 1$, $ 0 \le i \le m$, and diffeomorphisms for $m >k$. \end{definition}